Red Button delivery

 This contains emergency production contact information and any gallery or OB numbers.
 The Indie Delivery Unit will send a copy of this form to the production which should be completed and returned to them seven days before transmission.

-(Sometimes referred to as the TX form.)
+(Sometimes referred to as the TX form or first transmission form.)
 A version emailed to the Indie Delivery Unit and an additional version included in the tape box when delivering the final programme.
 To be completed as per normal linear commission on programme delivery date.

-Download the First transmission form from the Technical requirements page.
+Download the Transmission form from the Technical requirements page.

 Programme as completed (P as C) form